Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

 \section{Introduction}

 A Riemann surface is a surface equipped with a conformal structure.
 Riemann surfaces arise in many areas of mathematics, including algebraic geometry, complex analysis, and mathematical physics.
 A key object associated with a Riemann surface is its {\em period matrix}, which encodes information about the conformal structure and defines the Jacobian variety.
-Classically, the period matrix is defined via line integrals of holomorphic 1-forms over closed loops.
-In order to deduce a relation to combinatorics, we have to formulate the period matrix in terms of {\em harmonic 1-forms}---the real parts of holomorphic 1-forms.
+Classically, the period matrix is defined via line integrals of holomorphic $1$-forms over closed loops.
+In order to deduce a relation to combinatorics, we have to formulate the period matrix in terms of {\em harmonic $1$-forms}---the real parts of holomorphic $1$-forms.

-Over a closed Riemann surface of genus $g$, the space of harmonic 1-forms is of real dimension $2g$.
-Fixing a homology basis for $H_1(S;\mathbb{Z}) \cong \mathbb{Z}^{2g}$, each harmonic 1-form $\omega$ is uniquely determined by its periods, which are the integrals of the harmonic 1-form over the homology basis.
-For every harmonic 1-form, there is a conjugate harmonic 1-form $\star\omega$ such that together they become the real and imaginary parts of a holomorphic 1-form.
-Our period matrix is the linear map sending the periods of a harmonic 1-form to the periods of the conjugate harmonic 1-form.
-The period matrix is a real $2g \times 2g$ invertible matrix.
+Over a closed Riemann surface of genus $g$, the space of harmonic $1$-forms is of real dimension $2g$.
+Fixing a homology basis for $H_1(S;\mathbb{Z}) \cong \mathbb{Z}^{2g}$, each harmonic $1$-form is uniquely determined by its periods, which are the integrals of the harmonic $1$-form over the homology basis.
+For every harmonic $1$-form $\omega$, there is a conjugate harmonic $1$-form $\star\omega$ such that together they become the real and imaginary parts of a holomorphic $1$-form.
+Our period matrix is defined via the linear map sending the periods of a harmonic $1$-form to the periods of the conjugate harmonic $1$-form.
+It is a real $2g \times 2g$ invertible matrix.